 Calcific tendonitis can be especially painful.
 While some patients have mild symptoms, most patients are miserable and are looking for a “quick fix”.
 Patients with calcific tendonitis are usually easy to pick out of a crowd of shoulder pain patients.
-They look tired from not sleeping, they can not sit still and they are always grabbing at their shoulder.
+You look tired from not sleeping, they you can not sit still and you are always grabbing your shoulder.